THS-International/website/src/markdown-pages/faq.md

           with further instructions.
         title: How do I sign up for the events?
       - description: >-
-          Most of the events are only for new masters and international students, since we cannot accomodate more people due to space and budget.
+          Most of the events are only for new masters and exchange students, since we cannot accomodate more people due to space and budget.

-          However, there are a few parties open to the public so follow the [THS International Facebook page](https://www.facebook.com/thsint/) for
-          updates as this is where we will post info about our public events!
-        title: >-
-          Do I have to be a new masters or international student at KTH to attend?
+        title: Do I have to be a new masters or exchange student at KTH to attend?
       - description: >-
           You can find the Fall 2020 Reception rules [here](https://bit.ly/RulesIntRecFall2020).
 By using our signup system